-Additionally, a map of the Draft Project Needs List was presented in a WikiProject Map on the Collier MPO website and made available to the public 1 week prior to the virtual public meeting.
-The WikiProject Map allowed viewers to select their top five projects from the needs project list and provide comments on the projects, and also included a short survey.
+Additionally, a map of the Draft Project Needs List was presented in a WikiMapping tool by a link on the Collier MPO website, and made available to the public 1 week prior to the virtual public meeting.
+The WikiMapping tool allowed the user to like or dislike a project and add a comment if desired.
+The tool also prompted each participant to select their top five priority projects in the Needs Plan and included an opportunity to provide additional feedback on each project.
+A survey was also included with the Needs Plan WikiMap.